imr7997rmi/fibaro-hc2-root-recover/README.md

 ### Hardware:
 - A computer running a Linux environment (this guide uses an Ubuntu VM on Parallels).
-- The original mSATA SSD from the Fibaro HC2.
+- The original USB drive from the Fibaro HC2.
-- An adapter to connect the mSATA SSD to your computer (e.g., mSATA to USB).
-- A spare, compatible mSATA SSD to use as a working copy.
+- A spare, compatible USB drive to use as a working copy.
 This is highly recommended to avoid any risk to the original drive.

 ### Software:
 - A tool to perform a raw disk copy, like `dd`.